honeydipper/honeydipper/docs/configuration.md

 ## References

-For a list of available drivers, systems, and workflows that you can take advantages immediately, see the reference here.
+For a list of available drivers, systems, and workflows that you can take advantage of immediately, see the reference here.

  * [Honeydipper config essentials](https://honeyscience.github.io/honeydipper-config-essentials/)